Recovery after training: The best supplements

 • At least 99.9% purity

-Vitamin D3 and K2 – The perfect duo for muscles and bones
+Vitamin D3 and K2 – The perfect duo for muscle and bone

-Vitamin D3 plays an important role in muscle function and regeneration, while vitamin K2 supports bone density – an important combination for any athlete.
-Both substances are found in K2-D3 drops from Nutrador® .
+Vitamin D3 plays an important role in muscle function and recovery, while vitamin K2 supports bone density – an important combination for every athlete.
+Both substances are found in the K2-D3 drops from Nutrador® again.

 • Optimizes muscle function and strength